 |

-from Australia.
-The sphere measures over 3" and has a nice polish.
-It has
+This gorgeous sphere measures 3 3/4" in diameter and has a nice polish.
+This

 Another photo